 Transformed from a hustle-first NBA role player into a respected collegiate coach building a program.

-Mark Madsen's basketball narrative is a study in evolution.
-At Stanford, 'Mad Dog' was the heart of a Cardinal team that reached the 1998 Final Four, his energy infectious.
-Drafted by the Lakers, he found his niche not as a scorer, but as a defensive specialist and relentless rebounder.
-His willingness to do the gritty work—taking charges, setting hard screens—earned him two championship rings in Los Angeles.
-After concluding his playing career with the Timberwolves, Madsen dove into coaching.
-He served a long apprenticeship as a G League and NBA assistant, known for his detailed preparation.
-In 2023, he took the helm at the University of Utah, tasked with reviving a Pac-12 program, applying the same blue-collar ethos that defined his playing days to the challenge of building a winner.
+Mark Madsen won two NBA championship rings with the Los Angeles Lakers as a defensive specialist and relentless rebounder.
+At Stanford, 'Mad Dog' was the heart of a Cardinal team that reached the 1998 Final Four.
+Drafted by the Lakers, he found his niche taking charges and setting hard screens.
+After concluding his playing career with the Timberwolves, he served as a G League and NBA assistant.
+In 2023, he took the helm at the University of Utah, applying his blue-collar ethos to building a winner.

 1965–1980